Female Genital Mutilation (FGM)

 Examples of Female Genital Mutilation include:

-- Having a doctor cut out your daughter’s clitoris;
+- Having a doctor cut out a baby girl’s clitoris;

-- Taking your daughter overseas to have a nurse circumcise them by removing part or all of the hood of the clitoris;
+- Taking your daughter overseas to have a nurse circumcise them by removing part or all of the clitoris;

 - Asking your gynaecologist to perform a religious ceremony where a small cut is inflicted on your genitals;